patternfly/patternfly-3/README.md

 ## Install with Bower

 PatternFly can be installed and managed through [Bower](http://bower.io/).
-To do so, either add `patternfly` as a dependency in your `bower.json` or run the following:
+To do so, copy [`.bowerrc`](https://github.com/patternfly/patternfly/blob/master/.bowerrc) to your working directory [1] and either add `patternfly` as a dependency in your `bower.json` or run the following:

 ```
 bower install patternfly
 ```

+[1] In order to maintain the correct pathing to assets such as fonts within PatternFly as PatternFly utilizes a [custom install directory](http://bower.io/#custom-install-directory).

 ## Dependencies